hybridsjs/hybrids/docs/template-engine/iteration.md

 ## Keys

 For default, array `index` identifies expressions for re-render.
-However, you can use `key` method provided by the result of `html` call for efficient re-order (it sets key and returns update function).
-If a list changes and key is found, existing template is updated rather than thew new one is created.
+However, you can use `key` method provided by the result of `html` call for efficient re-order (it sets a key and returns update function).
+When the list changes and a key is found, the existing template is updated rather than a new one is created.

 ```javascript
 html`